 - Irritation and fussiness that interferes with eating and sleeping

 The doctor will diagnose the underlying cause through an examination of the eye and some tests if required.

 Treatment For Watery Eyes In Babies

 The treatment depends on the cause.
 The following are the common medications used for treating watery eyes in babies (11):

-- Antibiotic eye drops to get rid of the bacterium that has caused conjunctivitis.
+- Antibiotic eye drops against the bacterium that has caused conjunctivitis.

 - Eye drops to control tears and restrict the excess tear formation in the eyes.

-- Oral medicines can be antibiotics to get rid of the cold or other respiratory system infections.
+- Oral medicines can be antibiotics for the respiratory system infections.

 - Antihistamines help control allergies by regulating the response of the immune system, thus subduing the symptoms like watery eyes.

 - A massage to ease blocked tear ducts can ease out the blockage gently in the case of a congenital blocked tear duct.
 Parents are shown how to perform the massage correctly.

 Treatment of nasal polyps and tumors may be specific to the case and can significantly vary.
 In the case of a viral cold, you will have to wait for the baby’s immune system to clear the pathogen on its own.
 The time taken for the recovery can vary as per the cause.
 In the meantime, you may want to do something about the condition at home.
 Next, we tell you about the home remedies for watery eyes in the baby.

 Home Remedies For Watery Eyes In Babies

 The eyes are delicate and should be handled with extreme care.
 Before you try a remedy to treat an eye-related condition such as teary eyes at home, consult the doctor (12).

 Here are a few home remedies you can try to alleviate the baby’s discomfort.